Decomposition of galactic X-ray emission with Phox: Contributions from hot gas and XRBs: Discussion

-The mean X-ray spectrum of our star-forming sample is consistent with estimates from \cite{Lehmer+2022} although their derived SED is based on observations of dwarf galaxies with sub-solar metallicity as high redshift analogues to local galaxies.
-The good agreement with our data is caused by our hot gas luminosity estimates being in part 0.5 dex above conventional values for the ISM (see figure \ref{fig:lx_sfr_gas}).
-An increase of gas luminosity for lower metallicity environments in from L22 thus improves the visual overlap but does not correspond to a lower metallicity in our sample.
+The mean X-ray spectrum of our star-forming sample is consistent with estimates from \cite{Lehmer+2022} although their derived SED is based on observations of dwarf galaxies with sub-solar metallicity as high redshift analogs to local galaxies.
+The good agreement with our data is caused by our hot gas luminosity estimates being in part 0.5 dex above conventional values for the ISM (see Fig. \ref{fig:lx_sfr_gas}).
+An increase of gas luminosity for lower-metallicity environments from L22 thus improves the visual overlap but does not correspond to a lower metallicity in our sample.
 Another issue is the strong suppression of metal lines in the tabulated SED in L22.
-We accounted for that by convolving our derived spectrum with a fairly wide Gaussian kernel which still does not suppress some very prominent line features at high energies.
+We accounted for that by convolving our derived spectrum with a fairly wide Gaussian kernel, which still does not suppress some very prominent line features at high energies.
 We also find that the shape of our simulated SEDs are flatter at $E\sim1-2\,\mathrm{keV}$ compared to the L22 SED.
-Differences in spectral shape, especially in the soft energy regime, are highly dependent on the adopted absorption models as discussed for figure \ref{fig:avg_spec} which leads in our case to overestimation of the XRB component when compared to values from \citet{Lehmer+2016}.
+Differences in spectral shape, especially in the soft energy regime, are highly dependent on the adopted absorption models as discussed for Fig. \ref{fig:avg_spec}, which leads in our case to overestimation of the XRB component compared to values from \citet{Lehmer+2016}.
 In the hard band the L16 estimates are consistent with our derived values.
-Splitting the average spectrum into different SFR bins revealed stronger contributions from the hot gas component in high SFR galaxies.
-This is due to the influence from BCG-like galaxies in the sample with hot gaseous atmospheres.
-In those cases, the L16 values are no longer suited to compare our derived values against.
-In \citet{Gilbertson+2022} they showed that the expected influence of the hot gas component is also a function of stellar population age with the hot gas contribution declining to less than 5\% in older populations which was not investigated in our presented sample.
-In addition to a SFR normalized emission model which is consistent with the L22 spectrum, \citet{Gilbertson+2022} also report stellar mass normalized average spectra which we did not compare against as it goes beyond the scope of this paper.
-We will conduct a future, more detailed investigation of the influence of the hot gas component to the average spectrum, where we we will also drill down on line properties within the ISM and CGM.
+Splitting the average spectrum into different SFR bins revealed stronger contributions from the hot gas component in high SFR galaxies as well as a higher normalization in general.
+This is due to the influence from massive BCG-like galaxies in the sample with hot gaseous atmospheres.
+In those cases, the L16 values are no longer suited to compare our derived values against. \citet{Gilbertson+2022} show that the expected influence of the hot gas component is also a function of stellar population age, with the hot gas contribution declining to less than 5\% in older populations, which was not investigated in our presented sample.
+In addition to a SFR-normalized emission model that is consistent with the L22 spectrum, \citet{Gilbertson+2022} also report stellar-mass-normalized average spectra, which we did not compare against as it goes beyond the scope of this paper.
+We will conduct a future, more detailed investigation of the influence of the hot gas component to the average spectrum, where we we will also drill down on line properties within the ISM and circumgalactic medium.